 - Children’s footwear

-READ MORE: VAT on Education can get complicated as few services are exempted from VAT, and you might have to pay VAT for others.
+VAT on Education can get complicated as few services are exempted from VAT, and you might have to pay VAT for others.
+Learn more in this guide.

 Different Types of Value-Added Tax

-VAT covers multiple business operations and can be complex to understand at times.
-Each business operation demands certain considerations be made to ensure accuracy and compliance.
+VAT covers multiple business operations and can be complex to understand.
+Each type demands careful consideration to ensure accuracy and compliance.
+Some of the main types are:

 - Construction VAT